danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 | `event_time`            | Optional | Generally not set, defaults to the current UTC time part, otherwise must be one of {**0-8**, **8-16**, **16-24**}. |
 | `session_id`            | Should   | Should be set, otherwise defaults to **session-id-not-available**. |

-These `<parameters>` (except for **key**) influence where the data ends up in the GCS bucket:
+These parameters (except for `key`) influence where the data ends up in the GCS bucket:

 > gs://gcp-analytics-pipeline-events/data\_type={data\_type}/analytics\_environment={analytics\_environment}/event\_category={event\_category}/event\_ds={event\_ds}/event\_time={event\_time}/{session\_id}/{ts\_fmt}\-{rand_int}

 Note that {**data_type**} is determined automatically and can either be **json** (when valid JSON is POST'ed) or **unknown** (otherwise).
-The fields {**ts_fmt**} (human-readable timestamp) & {**rand_int**} (to avoid collisions) are automatically set by the endpoint as well.
+The fields {**ts_fmt**} (a human-readable timestamp) & {**rand_int**} (a random integer to avoid collisions) are automatically set by the endpoint as well.

 Note that the **event_category** parameter is particularly **important**:

 - When set to **function** all data contained in the POST request will be **ingested into native BigQuery storage** using [the analytics Cloud Function (`function-gcs-to-bq-.*`)](https://console.cloud.google.com/functions/list) we created when we deployed [the analytics module with Terraform]((https://github.com/improbable/online-services/tree/master/services/terraform)).
 - When set to **anything else** all data contained in the POST request will **arrive in GCS**, but will **not by default be ingested into native BigQuery storage**.
-This data can however still be accessed by BigQuery by using GCS as an external data source.
+This data can however still be accessed with BigQuery by using GCS as an external data source.

 Note that **function** is a completely arbitrary string, but we have established [GCS notifications to trigger Pub/Sub notifications to the Pub/Sub Topic that feeds our analytics Cloud Function](../../services/terraform/module-analytics/pubsub.tf) whenever files are created on this particular GCS prefix.
 In this case these notifications invoke our analytics Cloud Function which ingests these files into native BigQuery storage.

-Over-time we can imagine developers extending this setup in new ways: perhaps crashdumps are written into **crashdump** (either via **v1/event** or **v1/file**) which will trigger a different Cloud Function with the appropriate logic to parse it and write relevant information into BigQuery, or **fps** will be used for high volume frames-per-second events that are subsequently aggregated with a Dataflow (Stream / Batch) script _before_ being written into BigQuery.
+Over-time we can imagine developers extending this setup in new ways: perhaps crashdumps are written into **crashdump** (either via `v1/event` or `v1/file`) which will trigger a different Cloud Function with the appropriate logic to parse it and write relevant information into BigQuery, or **frames_per_second** will be used for high volume frames-per-second events that are subsequently aggregated with a Dataflow (Stream / Batch) script _before_ being written into BigQuery.

 #### (2.1.2) - The JSON Event Schema